atanasng/SAA/README.md

 # SAA
-University tasks for synthesis and analysis of algorithms c++.
+Synthesis and analysis of algorithms c++ University tasks.